TKlamp/Data-Logging-Tutorial/README.md

 ## Troubleshooting

 - Reboot your tester and run the script again.
-- Do make sure "recording" is paused before transferring data.
+- When transferring data, ensure that "recording" is paused to avoid any issues.
-- Only run script within 10 seconds upon tringgering data transfer button.
-Too soon or too late may lead to error.
+- It is crucial to run the script within 10 seconds of triggering the data transfer button.
+Running it too soon or too late may result in errors.
-- Altering the order of steps may lead to error or receive irrelevant data.
+- Changing the order of steps could potentially lead to errors or result in receiving irrelevant data.